miekg/gitopper/README.md

 -ctl is basically a curl client, but make a client, simple as hell

+Generic options. -u user -p <passwd>

+These get json back:

 gitopper-ctl list machines
-gitopper-ctl list services @machine

-gitopper-ctl status <service-name> @machine  git, pull, last update??
+gitopper-ctl list services @machine gitopper-ctl status <service-name> @machine  git, pull, last update??

+These are just posts, without json reply, just HTTP status code... with json payload??

-gitopper-ctl freeze <service-name> [<duration>] @machine gitopper-ctl unfreeze <service-name> @machine gitopper-ctl rollback <service-name> <hash> @machine gitopper-ctl redo <service-name> @machine    # delete repo, and refetch - impact on service?
+gitopper-ctl freeze <service-name> [<duration>] @machine gitopper-ctl unfreeze <service-name> @machine gitopper-ctl rollback <service-name> <hash> @machine

+## also a state?
+gitopper-ctl redo <service-name> @machine    # delete repo, and refetch - impact on service?

 TEXT OUTPUT?
 So not really, or json?
 Never know if you have everything???